allanchua101/serverless-ninja/013-saving-cost-from-artifact-storage/README.md

 - It shifts warm artifacts to S3 Standard Tier IA after a year
 - It shifts not-so-warm artifacts to S3 Glacier after three years
-- It deletes objects after three years from the storage
+- It deletes objects after seven years from the storage

 ## Conclusion